Wunmi Mosaku

-Oluwunmi Mosaku (born 31 July 1986) is a Nigerian-British actress.
+Oluwunmi Olapeju Mosaku (born 31 July 1986), known professionally as Wunmi Mosaku, is a Nigerian and British actress.
 She rose to prominence for her roles as Joy in the BBC Two miniseries Moses Jones (2009) and Holly Lawson in the ITV series Vera (2011–2012).
 She won the BAFTA TV Award for Best Supporting Actress for her role as Gloria Taylor in the TV film Damilola, Our Loved Boy (2016).
 In 2019, she appeared in the fifth season of Luther, followed by her role as Ruby Baptiste in HBO's Lovecraft Country (2020).
-Since 2021, she has portrayed Hunter B-15 in the Marvel Cinematic Universe (MCU) series Loki and reprised the role in Deadpool & Wolverine (2024).
+She portrayed the character Hunter B-15 in the Marvel Cinematic Universe (MCU) Disney+ series Loki (2021–2023) and reprised the role in the film Deadpool & Wolverine (2024).

-Monsaku was nominated for the BAFTA for Best Actress and won the BIFA for Best Performance by an Actress in a British Independent Film for her role as Rial in the film His House (2020).
-Her role as Annie in the 2025 horror film Sinners, was a nominated for the Gotham Independent Film Award for Outstanding Supporting Performance.
+Mosaku was nominated for the BAFTA Award for Best Actress in a Leading Role and won the British Independent Film Award for Best Performance by an Actress in a British Independent Film for her role as Rial in the film His House (2020).
+For her performance as Annie in the 2025 horror film Sinners, Mosaku won the BAFTA Award for Best Actress in a Supporting Role and Gotham Independent Film Award for Outstanding Supporting Performance and was nominated for an Academy Award, a Critics' Choice Movie Award, and an Actor Award.

 Early life

 Mosaku was born in Zaria, Nigeria, to Yoruba parents who were both professors.
-When she was one year old, the family emigrated to Manchester, England, where she attended Trinity Church of England High School and Xaverian Sixth Form College.
+When she was one year old, the family emigrated to Manchester, England, where she was raised and attended the Trinity Church of England High School and Xaverian Sixth Form College.
 She sang for eleven years in the Manchester Girls Choir.
-Her mother started a business and her father eventually returned to Nigeria.
-Mosaku studied acting at the Royal Academy of Dramatic Art, graduating in 2007 with a BA in Acting Degree (H Level).
+Her mother Irene started a business and her father eventually returned to Nigeria.
+She has two older sisters.
+Mosaku studied acting at the Royal Academy of Dramatic Art (RADA), graduating in 2007 with a BA degree in Acting (H Level).